 We find the characteristics mentioned in the table below to be most helpful to customers struggling to reach a final decision.

-Offers greater versatility in material choice as it is adequate for a range of materials, including wood and plastic.
+Screen printing | Offers greater durability compared to DTG.
+Better suited for bulk printing and more cost-effective for companies in need of larger orders.
+Offers greater versatility in material choice as it is adequate for a range of materials, including wood and plastic. | Features a limited color variety, which contributes to various design limitations. |

 Conclusion